Accident Management Center (AMC) - Vendor FAQs

 - To register, go to https://www.sam.gov.
 Vendors will need to create an account with SAM – an email will be sent to the vendor for validation before they can register their business entity.

-- After the vendor validates their account, the vendor needs to log back into SAM and click on “Manage Entity” and then “Register New Entity”.
+- After the vendor validates their account, the vendor needs to log back into SAM and select the “Manage Entity” and then “Register New Entity”.

 - The CODES that you will need to enter for auto body and general auto repairs are as follows: